Your Court of Protection Solicitors in Manchester: AFG Law

 A Deputy is also required to submit annual reports to the Office of the Public Guardian (OPG), who act as an auditor of the Protected Person’s assets and any key decisions made on their behalf.

-The role of a Professional Deputy can be extremely intensive, and often requires daily work being undertaken on behalf of the Protected Person to ensure their daily needs are met.
+The role of a Professional Deputy can be extremely intense.
+It often requires daily work being undertaken on behalf of the Protected Person to ensure their daily needs are met.

 Other Issues Involving the Court of Protection

-In addition to deputyship issues, legal advice may be needed by a Protected Person or family members in relation to Court of Protection issues concerning:
+In addition to deputyship issues, legal advice may be needed by a Protected Person or family member regarding other matters relating to the Court of Protection, including:

-- Lasting Power of Attorney – proactive applications by an individual to appoint someone to act on their behalf in the event they lose capacity;
+- Lasting Power of Attorney – proactive applications to the court by an individual to appoint someone to act on their behalf in the event they lose capacity;

 - Statutory Wills – For those who lack testamentary capacity, a Statutory Will is drafted alongside an application based on evidence drawn from the family and others.
 The aim of a Statutory Will is to create a Will for the person in question that matches as closely as possible the Will they would have made if they had the capacity to do so themselves;